1. What differentiates the DrPH from the PhD?

 DrPH Program courses are offered usually during the day and early evening in a distance learning format using primarily synchronous internet technology (Blackboard Collaborate) to create a virtual classroom experience.

 9. How long does it take to complete the program?

 As professionals in practice, the majority of our DrPH students attend on a part-time basis, registering for six to eight hours per term and completing the program in four to six years.

 10. What is the tuition rate?

-The cost of tuition for the 2015-16 academic year is $830 per credit hour.
-Total degree cost, including tuition, the annual required Summer Institute, course materials, and computer related equipment is around $65,000.
+Total degree cost, including tuition, the annual required Summer Institute, course materials, and computer related equipment is around $65,000 and subject to change.